 7. Used Equipment Financing

-If you’re looking to finance the purchase of used equipment, many lenders will require that the equipment be less than five years old.
+Navigating the realm of used equipment, this financing option often stipulates a requirement that the equipment being financed is less than five years old.

 8. Photography Equipment Financing